Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas Tech Stats and Trends

-- The Red Raiders have yet to cover the spread this year when underdogs by 14.5 points or more.
+- The Red Raiders have been underdogs by 14.5 points or more one time this year and have not covered the spread once.

-- Texas Tech's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Texas Tech's games this year have hit the over on five of 11 set point totals (45.5%).

-- Texas Tech is 4-4 against the spread and 5-3 overall when the team picks up over 346.5 yards.
+- Texas Tech is 4-4 against the spread and 5-3 overall when the team amasses over 346.5 yards.

-- This year the Red Raiders have turned the ball over 18 times, while the Bears have forced 18 turnovers.
+- The Red Raiders have 18 turnovers this season, equal to the number of takeaways for the Bears.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.